-2019 was the year of change for Hatfields, with work on a major redevelopment of the store front completed between January – September.
-October saw the launch of the newly look building and Hatfields also took the opportunity to update their corporate look and launch a brand new logo.
+2019 2019 was the year of change for Hatfields, with work on a major redevelopment of the store front completed between January – September.
+October saw the launch of the new look building and Hatfields also took the opportunity to update their corporate look and launch a brand new logo.

 With continued success in recent years it is not inconceivable that a third Hatfields store could be opened in the future.
 This growth will hopefully ensure the continuing success of one of the oldest and largest family run furniture stores in the country.
 Download the full history guide here